-WWE Rumors: Rob Van Dam Hints At Possible Return
+WWE Rumors: Rob Van Dam Hints at Possible Return

 — Rob Van Dam (@TherealRVD) March 17, 2017

-During his career, Van Dam won 21 total championships and is the only wrestler to have held the WWE Championship, ECW Championship, and TNA World Heavyweight Championship, including having held both the WWE and ECW Championships simultaneously in 2006.
+During his career, Van Dam won 21 total championships and is the only wrestler to have held the WWE Championship, ECW Championship and TNA World Heavyweight Championship, including having held both the WWE and ECW Championships simultaneously in 2006.
 Van Dam gained notoriety during his run in ECW during the mid-90s.
-He appeared sporadically on WWE television during the companies’ working relationship but didn’t make his full-time debut until 2001, which saw him emerge as one of the company’s most popular superstars.
+He appeared sporadically on WWE television during the companies’ working relationship, but didn’t make his full-time debut until 2001, which saw him emerge as one of the company’s most popular superstars.

 A Van Dam comeback couldn’t come at a better time with WWE’s recent emphasis on the high-flying cruiserweights.
 During an appearance on Bill Apter’s Is Wrestling Fixed last week, Van Dam revealed that current Cruiserweight Champion Neville would be the WWE superstar he’d want to face most if he decided to return.